Assam: Twin blasts hit Guwahati on Republic Day

 Also Read: Assam: Himanta Biswa Sarma directs ministers to attend cabinet meeting virtually

-In a statement, Alpha (Swadeshi) clarified that the armed protest was not intended to harm the indigenous people of Assam or disrupt their lives but to send a message to what they referred to as “colonial rulers.”
+In a statement, ULFA (I)clarified that the armed protest was not intended to harm the indigenous people of Assam or disrupt their lives but to send a message to what they referred to as “colonial rulers.”

 Authorities are working to determine the cause of the blasts and ensure the safety of residents as the investigation continues.